-A.D. stands for Anno Domini, which is Latin for "year of our Lord," and it means the number of years since the time of Jesus Christ.
+May 2016 - A.D. stands for Anno Domini, which is Latin for "year of our Lord," and it means the number of years since the birth of Jesus Christ.
 That was a little more than 2000 years ago, so the date 500 A.D. means a little more than 1500 years ago.

 Some people use C.E. instead.
 That stands for Common Era, and people use it in order to avoid Christian references.
 Quatr.us feels that since this is a Christian dating system, we don't want to try to hide that.
 There are other dating systems in the world that non-Christians use, and Common Era makes it sound like everyone should use the Christian system.

-In the 1800s, researchers taking a closer look at the Bible realized that they had the year of Jesus' birth wrong.
-Because King Herod died in 4 BC, Jesus had to be born about four to six years earlier than everyone had thought.
+In the 1800s, Christian history researchers taking a closer look at the Bible realized that they had the year of Jesus' birth wrong.
+Because King Herod died in 4 BC, the birth of Jesus had to be about four to six years earlier than everyone had thought.
 But it was too hard to change the system now, so we still count from the Year 1 (there is no Year 0), even though Jesus was already walking and talking by then.

 As Europeans gradually conquered more and more of the world after 1500 AD, they brought their calendar with them.
-So the Christian calendar began to be used in Africa and India around 1500 AD, in North and South America a few years later, and in China and Japan only around 1900 AD, about a hundred years ago.
+So people began to use the Christian calendar in Africa and India around 1500 AD, in North and South America a few years later, and in China and Japan only around 1900 AD, about a hundred years ago.

 It's harder to do all of World History in one chart: